typeplate/typeplate.github.io/README.md

 &sect; **Stylesheets** : ``.scss``

-Make sure compass is installed by executing the following bash command (Mac only) from your CLI:
+Make sure compass is installed by executing the following bash command (Mac and Linux) from your CLI:

 	gem install compass

-You can always check if they're installed by running the bash command (Mac only) ``gem list`` which will list all your gems installed.
+You can always check if they're installed by running the bash command (Mac and Linux) ``gem list`` which will list all your gems installed.

 &sect; **Compiling** : Javascript, Sass and Compass